 Finding Your Ideal Tenant

-Like dragons and leprechauns, there’s no such thing as the perfect tenant but that doesn’t mean that you can’t find someone that’s ideal for you.
 From families to retired couples and commuters to students, there are a huge number of types of tenants out there, all with their own needs and expectations, but if you can find someone reliable, who pays rent on time and takes care of your house then you’re on to a winner.
-(If they’re also OK with yearly rent increases and have no plans to move then maybe they are perfect!)
+(If they’re also OK with annual rent increases and have no plans to move then maybe they are even perfect!)

-In the absence of perfection, there are several steps that you can take to make the most of every viewing to locate your ideal tenant.
+In the absence of perfection, there are several steps that you can take to make the most of every viewing and attracting the mot ideal tenant available.

 Take a hands-on approach